evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 ## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 89.0 kWh and a net usable capacity of 85.0 kWh, providing a 4.0 kWh buffer (4.5%) for battery protection.
+The high-capacity battery has a gross capacity of 93.0 kWh and a net usable capacity of 91.0 kWh, providing a 2.0 kWh buffer (2.2%) for battery protection.
+With a nominal voltage of 296 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 The [EPA](../../../../guides/understandingrange/epa/) (Environmental Protection Agency) estimated range varies between 281 to 273 miles (452-439 km), depending on the vehicle's configuration and options.
 For instance, larger wheels can increase energy consumption and reduce the overall range.
-The energy consumption rates are 3.3 mi/kWh for the base model and 3.2 mi/kWh for the top-tier version, according to the EPA standard test.
+The energy consumption rates are 3.1 mi/kWh for the base model and 3.0 mi/kWh for the top-tier version, according to the EPA standard test.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 150 kW.
-Charging from 0% to 100% takes approximately 68 minutes, while a more typical scenario from 10% to 80% takes 32 minutes with an average charging speed of 111 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 6% to 56%.
-This results in an effective charging speed, including time lost, of 101 kW, with each charging session taking about 25 minutes and 21 seconds.
+Charging from 0% to 100% takes approximately 77 minutes, while a more typical scenario from 10% to 80% takes 40 minutes with an average charging speed of 95 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 6% to 58%.
+This results in an effective charging speed, including time lost, of 100 kW, with each charging session taking about 28 minutes and 23 seconds.

-In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 25 kWh/100 km, the trip would take about 9 hours and 59 minutes, requiring four charging stops from 6% to 55%, totaling 99 minutes of charging time.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 25 kWh/100 km, the trip would take about 9 hours and 56 minutes, requiring four charging stops from 7% to 51%, totaling 97 minutes of charging time.

 ### Onboard Charger

-The standard onboard charger supports up to 11.5 kW for Level 1 and Level 2 AC charging, allowing a full charge from 0 to 100% in about 7 hours and 23 minutes using a home setup.
+The standard onboard charger supports up to 11.5 kW for Level 1 and Level 2 AC charging, allowing a full charge from 0 to 100% in about 7 hours and 54 minutes using a home setup.

 {{< sitefiguresized thumb="models/honda/prologue/prologue_awd/charging_1_st.jpg" title="Honda Prologue AWD" width="3000" height="2250"  >}}

 ### Charge Port

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
-Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
-For complete specifications for all markets, refer to the full specifications.

 {{<evkxdisplayaddarticle />}}